nsidc/seaice_ecdr/doc/operation.md

 ```
-validate-outputs --hemisphere {north|south} --start-date YYYY-MM-DD --end-date YYYY-MM-DD
+validate-outputs --hemisphere both --start-date YYYY-MM-DD --end-date YYYY-MM-DD
 ```

-This produces log files in `/share/apps/G02202_V5/v05r00_outputs/production/validation/` that should be published to the production location.
-TODO: confirm this is accurate.
-Does not look like v4 does this.
+This produces log files in `/share/apps/G02202_V5/v05r00_outputs/production/validation/` that should be reviewed by the NOAA@NSIDC project manager responsible for the sea ice CDR.